lwiest/DuplicateFilesAndFolders/README.md

 ## Build Instructions

-**Prerequisites:**
+### Prerequisites

 * You are running a Windows (64-bit) system.
 * You have installed Java SDK 7 (or higher) (64-bit) on your system (I used Java SDK 8 (64-bit)).
 * You have installed an Eclipse IDE on your system (I used Eclipse 4.5.0 "Mars" (64-bit)).

+### Instructions

 1. Download the ZIP file of this project from GitHub.
-2. Unzip it to a temporary folder ("temp folder").
+2. Unzip it to a temporary folder.
-3. Import the `DuplicateFilesAndFolders` project from the temp folder to your Eclipse IDE as an import source _General > Existing Projects into Workspace_.
+3. Import the `DuplicateFilesAndFolders` project from the temporary folder to your Eclipse IDE as an import source _General > Existing Projects into Workspace_.
 4. In the _Project Explorer_ view, right-click _DuplicateFilesAndFolders_ and select _Run As > Java Application_.
 5. The DuplicateFilesAndFolders application starts.
 Close it.
 6. In the _Project Explorer_ view, right-click _DuplicateFileAndFolders_ and select _Export..._.